DeeRNathan95/todo-app/README.md

 - Structuring a React project with reusable components
 - Managing state with `useState`
+- Handling side effects with "useEffect"
 - Handling user input and dynamic rendering
 - Building and deploying a static site with Vite
-- Organizing subdomains for scalable portfolio hosting
+- Organising subdomains for scalable portfolio hosting

 ---